Low vision: basics, diagnostics & support measures

 BASIC

-Seeing shapes our development and for many, it would be the last sense they would give up.
+Sight shapes our development and would be the last sense many would give up.

-But what if visual perception is severely impaired and this impairment cannot be corrected with glasses?
+But what happens when visual perception is severely limited and this limitation cannot be corrected with glasses?

-In this course, you will learn which processes are necessary for an image to form in the brain, how we perceive our environment visually and which tests are part of the low vision examination.
-You will also learn how you can use the examination results to develop targeted support measures and help people with visual impairments to master their everyday lives more independently.
+In this course, you will learn which processes are necessary for an image to be created in the brain, how we visually perceive our environment, and which tests are part of the low vision examination.
+You will also learn how to use the examination results to develop targeted support measures and help people with visual impairments to manage their daily lives more independently.

 Course content

-This course is aimed at anyone who works with or cares for children, young people and adults with a visual impairment.
+This course is aimed at anyone who works with or cares for children, adolescents and adults with visual impairments.
 It is therefore also of interest to parents and guardians.

 • Therapists from all areas (physiotherapy, occupational therapy, speech therapy, sports therapy, etc.)